Samsung/tizen-docs/docs/application/dotnet/guides/machine-learning/pipeline.md

 ## Prerequisites

-To enable your application to use the Machine Learning Inference API functionality:
+To enable your application to use the Machine Learning Inference API functionality, follow these steps:

 1. To use the methods and properties of the `Tizen.MachineLearning.Inference.Pipeline` class or its related classes such as `Tizen.MachineLearning.Inference.TensorsData` and `Tizen.MachineLearning.Inference.TensorsInfo`, include the `Tizen.MachineLearning.Inference` namespace in your application: